khuyentran1401/reproducible-data-science/docs/_sources/testing_code/pytest_plugins.md

 I will borrow the examples from my article on [timing for efficient Python code](https://towardsdatascience.com/timing-the-performance-to-choose-the-right-python-object-for-your-data-science-project-670db6f11b8e) to show how we can use `pytest-benchmark.`

-Here we test how long it takes to create a list using `concat` method
+Here we test how long it takes to create a list using `concat` method:

 ```python
 def concat(len_list=1000):